ahmedcodein/salesware/README.md

 ### 3.4 Test

 This subsection is divided into Four main subsections.
 The first subsection concerns with code quality and validation tests.
 The second subsection summarizes the conducted manual tests.
-The third section provides detailed account of all the unit tests developed for this project.
+The third section provides detailed account of all the automated tests developed for this project.
 Finally the Test subsection concludes with discussion on Bugs encountered during the development of this project.

 #### 3.4.1 Code Quality and Validation Tests